 Error message: Extension installation/operation failed due to a COM+ error

 Error message: Extension installation failed with the error "COM+ was unable to talk to the Microsoft Distributed Transaction Coordinator

 The Backup operation failed due to an issue with Windows service COM+ System application.
 To resolve this issue, follow these steps:

 - Try starting/restarting Windows service COM+ System Application (from an elevated command prompt - net start COMSysApp).

-- Ensure Distributed Transaction Coordinator services is running as Network Service account.
+- Ensure Distributed Transaction Coordinator service is running as Network Service account.
 If not, change it to run as Network Service account and restart COM+ System Application.

-- If unable to restart the service, then reinstall Distributed Transaction Coordinator service by following the below steps:
+- If unable to restart the service, then reinstall Distributed Transaction Coordinator service by following the steps below: